Broadcaster says Callinan told him McCabe linked to ‘most horrific things’

 RTÉ broadcaster Philip Boucher Hayes arriving at the Disclosures Tribunal in Dublin Castle, Dublin.
 Photograph: Stephen Collins/Collins Photos

-The broadcaster Philip Boucher Hayes has for the first time said he told a number of people about an alleged conversation he had with former Garda Commissioner Martin Callinan in the days and weeks after the conversation allegedly occurred.
+RTÉ journalist Philip Boucher Hayes has told the Charleton tribunal that former Garda commissioner Martin Callinan told him Sgt Maurice McCabe was linked to “horrific things”.

-Mr Boucher Hayes has told the Charleton tribunal that during a brief conversation in RTÉ in December 2013, Mr Callinan said Sgt Maurice McCabe had psychological and psychiatric issues and was linked to the “most horrific things”.
+Boucher Hayes told the tribunal that during a brief conversation in RTÉ in December 2013, Mr Callinan said the Garda whistleblower had psychological and psychiatric issues and was linked to the “most horrific things”.

 He said he did not believe what he was being told by Mr Callinan “right from the start.”

-Giving evidence today to the tribunal, Mr Boucher Hayes said that in the days and weeks after the conversation with Mr Callinan, he discussed its content with a number of people.
+Giving evidence to the tribunal, Boucher Hayes said that in the days and weeks after the conversation with Mr Callinan, he discussed its content with a number of people.

-He told Noel Whelan SC, for Garda HQ, he had not mentioned this before as he thought it was not relevant to the tribunal’s terms of reference.
+He told Noel Whelan SC, for An Garda Síochána, he had not mentioned this before as he thought it was not relevant to the tribunal’s terms of reference.
 “I would have considered it hearsay.”

 He said he mentioned the matter to his colleague on the Crimecall programme, Gráinne Seoige, Crimecall producer Niamh O’Connor, RTÉ radio producer Tom Donnelly, and Sgt McCabe.

-Asked if he had any difficulty with the tribunal contacting Ms Seoige, Ms O’Connor or Mr Donnelly, Mr Boucher Hayes said he was “sure they would be happy to support what I have said here today”.
+Asked if he had any difficulty with the tribunal contacting Seoige, O’Connor, or Donnelly, Boucher Hayes said he was “sure they would be happy to support what I have said here today.”

-The broadcaster said he mentioned the conversation a few days after it occurred to Ms Seoige.
-He told her: “You’re not going to believe what he said to me.
+The broadcaster said he mentioned the conversation a few days after it occurred to Seoige.
+He told her: “’You’re not going to believe what he said to me’.
 She was as shocked and appalled as I was.”

 He said he later in 2014 travelled to Sgt McCabe’s home and relayed what he had been told.
-Sgt McCabe told him he had been the subject of a child sex abuse allegation in 2006 which had been comprehensively dismissed by the Director of Public Prosecutions.
+The sergeant told him he had been the subject of a child sex abuse allegation in 2006 which had been comprehensively dismissed by the Director of Public Prosecutions.

-Mr Boucher Hayes said the sergeant was not as shocked by what he was told as he had expected him to be.
+Boucher Hayes said the sergeant was not as shocked by what he was told as he had expected him to be.
 While Sgt McCabe did not produce any documentary evidence, he believed him.
-It was “pure gut instinct”.
+It was “pure gut instinct.”

 He said he considered the comment allegedly made to him by Mr Callinan to be unsubstantiated and malicious.
 He rejected any suggestion that he had “fabricated” the alleged exchange.